 • Carbon – Carbon Intensity Scope 1&2

-The Front Office Controls & Governance team provide ongoing assurance that investment products are managed in line with documented sustainability commitments.
+The Front Office Controls & Governance team provide ongoing assurance where required, that we can evidence investment products being managed in line with documented sustainability commitments where automated controls and/or 3rd party data are not available.
 Financial Risk review and challenge investment management in light of ESG-related risks, alongside traditional market risk metrics, and embed sustainability risk into the risk profiles.
 Investment Compliance implement exclusionary screening and monitor this on an ongoing basis in addition to elements of manual oversight where relevant.

 G. Methodologies for environmental or social characteristics